Outreach-Organization/AgeoX-Docs/src/app/docs/using-sorghum/page.md

 ## Sorghum's Involvement

 The data used in this project originates from our research field trials focused on sorghum.
 These trials examine sorghum's phenotypic and genotypic traits, providing valuable insights for your analysis.
-Sorghum is not only a critical crop for food security and sustainability but also a powerful tool for carbon sequestration, making it a key player in combating climate change while supporting sustainable agricultural practices.
+Sorghum is not only a critical crop for food security and sustainability, but also a powerful tool for carbon sequestration, making it a key player in combating climate change while supporting sustainable agricultural practices.

 ---